Klipper3d/klipper/docs/Code_Overview.md

 klippy/extras/my_module.py .
 This module system is the preferred method for adding new functionality to Klipper.

+This Klipper "host module" system is an internal abstraction used to facilitate long-term code maintenance within Klipper.
+It is not an API for external code, nor is it a "plugin system".
+Also, note that Klipper uses the [GNU GPLv3 license](../COPYING).
+Any code utilizing the Klipper "host module" interface is also subject to the GNU GPLv3 licensing requirements.
+See the Klipper [API Server](API_Server.md) documentation if interested in interacting with Klipper from external code.

 The easiest way to add a new module is to use an existing module as a reference - see **klippy/extras/servo.py** as an example.